MDGrey33/pyvisionai-website/docs/documentation/usage.md

    file-extract -t pdf -s document.pdf -o output_dir -p "Extract all text verbatim and describe any diagrams or images in detail"

    # Image description with custom prompt
-   describe-image -i image.jpg -p "List the main colors and describe the layout of elements"
+   describe-image -s photo.jpg -p "List the main colors and describe the layout of elements"
    ```

 2. **Library Usage**